 Experts recommend that organizations make security a priority.
 This goes for all sizes of businesses.
 In fact, small to medium-sized businesses are ideal targets as they often lack the forward-thinking security measures that are prevalent in enterprise-scale corporations.
 Fortunately, there are security options for all types and sizes of organizations.
 However, assuring data security isn’t a one-size-fits-all approach.

 Contact The Data Center in Albany to learn how to protect your organization from data breaches.
-You can reach us at (518) 459-3282 or firstname.lastname@example.org.
+You can reach us at (518) 459-DATA (3282) or email@example.com.
 Our IT Security Experts can implement solutions that will proactively guard against data theft.